 - Add the noodles, soy sauce, honey and sesame seeds, and stir fry for 2 more minutes.

-- Serve in bowls, with chilli flakes sprinkled on top (if using).
+- Serve in bowls, with chilli flakes sprinkled on top (optional).
+Add extra soy sauce if you wish.

 - This makes 2 big portions, or 3 smaller portions.
 You can add more vegetables if you want to bulk it out a bit.